With Easter fast approaching, I’m showcasing my Beatrix Potter figurine collection of Peter Rabbit and friends.

 Of the dozens of tables and centerpieces I’ve shared on Debbee’s Buzz, it’s my all time favorite!

-It was only recently that I discovered that Bogey Bunnykins is not a Beatrix Potter figurine.
-I had never looked on the bottom, until a reader asked what his name was.
+Recently, I discovered that Bogey Bunnykins is not a Beatrix Potter figurine.
+I had never looked on the bottom, until a reader asked the name of the character.

 Bogey is the same size and scale (about 4 1/2″ tall) as the others.
 But, he’s made by Royal Doulton and from the Bunnykins book series.